Studies have shown the children’s creativity tends to decrease with age. Most notably from kindergarten to grade three.

 How children actually learn more through creativity

-Some people believe children who are not regularly exposed to art and the materials to create it do not read and write as well as those who are.
+Some people believe children who are not regularly exposed to arts & Crafts and the materials to create it do not read and write as well as those who are.

 According to the Child Development Institute, children who had higher exposure to art were better at reading and writing than their peers.